 From Kicking Up Our Heels we also learned (or were reminded) that people (parents/carers and children) love receiving a gift as part of the work; our inexpensive customized sleep-masks worked a treat.
 We learned (or were reminded) that language is always an issue in hospitals – particularly in an international space such as GOSH – but does not affect the ability to communicate about feelings well.
 We learned (or were reminded) that nearly none of these parents/carers had their first names used in the hospital.
 They entered the hospital with a sick child and instantly became just ‘Mum’ or ‘Dad’, to professionals and to other parents/carers.
-And we learned (or relearned) how parents/carers support each other in hospital settings in the smallest of ways that often feel unremarkable in retrospect (‘I poured her a cup of tea’) but life-altering and huge in the moment (‘I will never forget that person who poured me a cup of tea just when I needed it…’).
+And we learned (or relearned) how parents/carers support each other in hospital settings in the smallest of ways that often feel unremarkable in retrospect (‘I poured her a cup of tea’) but life-altering and huge in the moment (‘I will never forget that person who poured me a cup of tea just when I needed it’).
 All four of these lessons we might have predicted, but we hadn’t, and the one-to-one form of work reminds us of small, individual stories and encounters, and to consistently take in many different people’s journeys in empathic ways.

 And finally, we learned and felt deeply reminded that the length of the encounter is not an indication of the quality or depth of the exchange.
 Some of our sessions with parents/carers lasted well over an hour, some only a couple of minutes, but all parents/carers responded to say they had enjoyed the exchange and had a moment to reflect on their own needs.
 We are particularly grateful to Anna Ledgard, the external evaluator for the Kicking Up Our Heels project, who observed many of the encounters we undertook and was able to follow up with parents/carers about their experiences.